Overview of the Examples

 High Volume Operational Environments

-- Congested radio frequencies make it difficult to maintain clear communication; use standard phraseology and concise communication.
+- Congested radio frequencies make it difficult to maintain clear communication; use standard phraseology and keep messages concise.

 Collision Reaction Time

-- Fatigue impacts reaction times, resulting in slower response to collision threats and increased likelihood of mid-air collisions; ensure adequate rest and manage fatigue levels.
+- Fatigue impairs reaction time, resulting in slower responses to collision threats and an increased likelihood of midair collisions; ensure adequate rest and manage fatigue levels.

 Use of a Safety Pilot

-- Unclear division of responsibilities leads to a lack of visual scanning and over-reliance on the other pilot; define roles and responsibilities.
+- Unclear division of responsibilities leads to reduced visual scanning and overreliance on the other pilot; define roles and responsibilities.

-- Neglecting to use a safety pilot when needed reduces overall situational awareness; bring a safety pilot on board and ensure they are actively engaged in visual scanning.
+- Neglecting to use a safety pilot when needed reduces situational awareness; include one and assign active visual-scanning duties.

 Confirmation or Expectation Bias as Related to Taxi Instructions

-- Confirmation bias causes selectively hearing taxi instructions that align with previous beliefs, leading to incorrect taxi routes; question assumptions and verify instructions with ATC.
+- Confirmation bias leads one to selectively hear taxi instructions that align with prior beliefs, resulting in incorrect taxi routes; question assumptions and verify instructions with ATC.

-- Expectation bias results in acting on anticipated clearances based on past experience, missing changes in current instructions; stay vigilant for changes and review instructions carefully.
+- Expectation bias leads to acting on anticipated clearances based on past experience and to missing changes in current instructions; remain vigilant for changes and review instructions carefully.

 Entering or Crossing Runways

-- Miscommunication with ATC increases the likelihood of entering or crossing a runway without clearance; verify instructions with ATC, repeat back clearances, and ask for clarification if uncertain.
+- Miscommunication with ATC increases the likelihood of entering or crossing a runway without clearance; verify instructions with ATC, read back clearances, and request clarification if uncertain.

-- Not visually confirming the runway is clear can result in collisions with landing or departing aircraft; visually check for traffic before entering or crossing a runway, even if cleared by ATC.
+- Failure to visually confirm that the runway is clear may result in collisions with landing or departing aircraft; visually check for traffic before entering or crossing a runway, even if cleared by ATC.

 - Difficulty in seeing taxiway markings and signs can lead to misidentifying taxiways or runways and increase the likelihood of runway incursions; maintain heightened situational awareness and reduce taxi speed.